-Medway Adult Education's mission is: To be an outstanding provider for adult skills and community learning and to be the place of choice for all residents to realise their aspirations.
+Medway Adult Education's mission is: To be a high quality learning organisation for adult learning & skills and to be the place of choice for all residents to realise their aspirations.

 Medway Council's overall Council Plan is the starting point strategically for Medway Adult Education.
-The three priorities in the Council Plan are:
+The priorities in the Council Plan are: